 My big drama of graduation week was whether or not I would graduate as a member of the California Scholastic Federation, and get to wear the tiny gold pin on my graduation gown, and the gold braid around my shoulders, all of which indicated I was a member of the elite super-smarties.
 Most students got theirs at the big Awards Night back in May, but it was all hanging on one grade for me.
-If my spring AP English grade was a B-, I was in CSF.
-A C+ would put me out of the running.
+If my spring AP English grade was an A-, I was in CSF.
+A B+ would put me out of the running.
 Old Man Wemple was a notoriously slow grader.
 I imagined him sitting in his cramped office in a wing-backed chair poring over my final exam with quill in hand, as stacks of paper threatened to topple over and kill him.
 He turned in his final grades at the last possible moment…and I was in!
 I received my pin and braid not onstage with my peers at Awards Night, but standing awkwardly alone in the principal’s office on graduation morning.

 So let that be a lesson, kiddies.
 You never know when a slight amount of slacking off will bite you in the ass down the road.
 If I had done slightly better in any class, I would have had CSF locked up on schedule.
 (I did not leave the empty-handed on Awards Night, though.
 I got my certificate for scoring high on the California History Exam.
 It read “To Ma Isenhower, for Outstanding Achievement in History.”
 It’s a good thing it was the end of school, or I’d be “Ma Isenhower” to everybody from then on.)